What is OmniLab Transactions

 • Progression — read overall numbers such as total sessions, valid submissions, total amount, average basket, and remaining reward stock.

-From a session, a reviewer opens one receipt and chooses Valider to approve, Refuser to reject, or Modifier to correct the merchant or amount before the rules run again.
+Opening a session from Liste des Sessions takes the reviewer to a separate detail screen with the receipt's state, totals, reward progress, and individual submissions.
+From there, a reviewer opens one receipt and chooses Valider to approve, Refuser to reject, or Modifier to correct the merchant or amount before the rules run again.

-Reach for a receipt challenge when you need at least one of these:
+Reach for a receipt game when you need at least one of these:

 • prove a real purchase before a reward unlocks